NgocVTran/Udacity---Self-Driving-Car/project2/README.md

 Adam Optimizer (tf.train.AdamOptimizer()) was applied in training process.

+### Note
+The first model I have tried is LeNet, because it's the most common model I have learnt and playing around with, LeNet is also really good at image classification.
+I only modified the last layer to pass with 43 classes of traffic signs, change the batch size to 200 and learning rate to 0.005, and it gives a 50,1% accuracy on validation set at the first epoch.
+And after training 10-20 epochs, it stucks on 65%, but still have 96% on training test, which is sign of over fitting.

+So I start to modify the model by change the number of Fully connected layer from 400 to 352, reduce the next layer nodes to nearly half of 352/2 ~ 150 nodes, keep moving to the next layer, it has 84 nodes ~ 150/2 etc. (Convolution layer outputs was changed too).
+I also reduce the batch size to 100 and learning rate to 0.001.

+The first epoch gives 80% accuracy on validation test which was a good start, and after 10 epochs it reaches 91%.
+So I decided to increase epoch to 20 and reach 93,6% on validation set.

 ### Use the model to make predictions on new images, analyze the softmax probabilities of the new images
 I downloaded 5 new images in wikipedia in this link: https://en.wikipedia.org/wiki/Road_signs_in_Germany